OUR USERS HAVE BEEN HIRED BY

 2. Think of your cover letter as a story

-Tell your career story to the hiring manager or recruiter that is reading your cover letter.
-Explain why the role that you are applying for is a great opportunity for you and a win for the company that hires you, and be positive in your approach.
+Tell your career story to the hiring manager or recruiter reading your cover letter.
+Explain why the role you are applying for is a great opportunity for you and a win for the company that hires you, and be positive in your approach.

-You tell an emotional story about how you spent a week in the hospital as a child, leading to your passion for the healthcare industry.
+You tell an emotional story about spending a week in the hospital as a child, leading to your passion for the health care industry.